 What Are the Staffing Requirements of an RHC?

-[Refer to 42 CFR §491.7-8]
+[Refer to title 42 CFR §491.7-8]

-- An RHC must be under the medical direction of a physician; - An RHC must have a health care staff that includes one or more physicians; - An RHC staff must include one or more physician's assistants (PA) or nurse practitioners (NP); - A physician, PA, NP, nurse-midwife, clinical social worker, or clinical psychologist must be available to furnish patient care services at all times the clinic operates; - A PA, NP, or certified nurse midwife must be available to furnish patient care services at least 50 percent of the time the clinic operates; and - The staff may also include ancillary personnel who are supervised by the professional staff.
+- An RHC must be under the medical direction of a physician. - An RHC must have a health care staff that includes one or more physicians. - An RHC staff must include one or more physician's assistants (PA) or advanced registered nurse practitioners (ARNP). - A physician, PA, ARNP, nurse-midwife, clinical social worker, or clinical psychologist must be available to furnish patient care services at all times the clinic operates. - A PA, ARNP, or certified nurse midwife must be available to furnish patient care services at least 50 percent of the time the clinic operates. - The staff also may include ancillary personnel who are supervised by the professional staff.